conda/ceps/cep-3.md

-Speed, accuracy, debuggability and other impacts on the user experience are heavily reliant on the underlying functionality of the solver and Conda's ability to interpret and communicate it to the user.
+Speed, accuracy, debuggability and other impacts on the user experience are heavily reliant on the underlying functionality of the solver and conda's ability to interpret and communicate it to the user.
-For example long running calls of the Conda install command to resolve complex environments and dependency trees directly impacts users' real world experience of the package manager.
+For example long running calls of the `conda install` command to resolve complex environments and dependency trees directly impacts users' real world experience of the package manager.

-In addition, there is a wide-ranging proliferation of community efforts to improve the usability issues with Conda outside the regular Conda code project which makes it harder to retain a consistent technical and community roadmap.
-As such the experimental integration of the Mamba solver is to be considered but the first step to affect lasting change in the Conda community and recognize the innovative solutions that have been worked on by community members.
+In addition, there is a wide-ranging proliferation of community efforts to improve the usability issues with conda outside the regular conda code project which makes it harder to retain a consistent technical and community roadmap.
+As such the experimental integration of the Mamba solver is to be considered but the first step to affect lasting change in the conda community and recognize the innovative solutions that have been worked on by community members.

 ## Specification